 - loss of consciousness

 Heat stroke is a medical emergency.
-Medical help must be sought immediately, while efforts to cool the person begin.
-These include moving the victim to a shady area and bringing the temperature down with cool (not cold) water applied to the body with a sponge, wet towels or sheets.
-Monitor the temperature until medical help arrives.
-If the person is nauseated or vomiting or unconscious, do not attempt to give fluids to drink.
+Medical help must be sought immediately, while efforts are taken to cool the person.
+These include moving him or her to a shady area and lowering the body temperature with cool (but not cold) water.
+This should be applied to the body with a sponge, wet towels, or sheets.
+Monitor the person’s temperature until medical help arrives.
+If the person has nausea, is vomiting, or is unconscious, do not attempt to give fluids.

 Heat exhaustion is a milder form of heat-related illness than heat stroke.
 It develops more slowly, and may occur after several days of heat exposure and inadequate fluid replacement.
 Symptoms of heat exhaustion include:

 - Listen to weather reports for heat advisories.
-Stay indoors, ideally in air conditioning, as much as possible when it's extremely hot outside, especially if you're older than 65 who are at high risk for heat-related illnesses should be especially mindful..
+Stay indoors, ideally in air conditioning, as much as possible and during the afternoon when temperatures are at their highest.
+People older than 65 who are at high risk for heat-related illnesses should be especially mindful..

-- Dress for the weather in lightweight, light colored, loose clothing.
-Try to avoid the sun, but if you'll be in the sun, cover as much skin as possible with clothing and a hat, or use an umbrella.
-Use sunscreen with an SPF of at least 15, and continue to apply it according to label directions.
+- Dress for the weather in lightweight, light-colored, loose clothing.
+Cover as much skin as possible with proper clothing and a hat, or use an umbrella.
+Apply sunscreen with an SPF of at least 15, and continue to apply it according to label directions.

-- Eat lighter meals; heavy meals can increase the body temperature.
+- Eat lighter meals; heavy meals can increase your core body temperature.

-- Don't wait until you feel thirsty to drink.
-Increase your fluid intake, even if you're inactive.
-If you're working or playing outdoors, you need to take in two to four glasses of water every hour.
-If you're sweating, some of this fluid can be consumed from sports beverages, which will help to replace salt and minerals lost through sweat.
-Those who are on fluid or salt restrictions should consult a medical professional for advice about fluid replacement and sports drinks.
+- Don’t wait until you feel thirsty to drink.
+Increase your fluid intake, even if you’re inactive.
+If you are working or playing outdoors, you need to consume two to four glasses of water every hour.
+If you sweat, some of this fluid can come from sports beverages, which will help to replace salt and minerals lost through sweat.
+(Those who are on fluid or salt restrictions should consult a medical professional for advice about fluid replacement and sports drinks.)